 How’s that retirement fund going?

-1. You’re too busy keeping up with the Joneses
+1. Keeping up with the Joneses

-You can’t spend your whole life pretending to be rich and then think you’ll retire rich too.
+You can’t spend your whole life pretending to be rich and then think you’ll retire rich, too.

-Living within your means isn’t glamorous, but it is smart.
+Living within your means isn’t always glamorous, but it is smart.
 And being smart is what will make you a wealthy retiree.

 Rather than upgrading your smartphone every two years and your car every three, try being content with what you have.
-It doesn’t matter if all your friends are remodeling their kitchens, if yours works perfectly fine, leave it be.
+It doesn’t matter if all your friends are remodeling their kitchens: If yours works perfectly fine, leave it be.

-2. You’re not saving enough money
+2. Not saving enough money

 Yes, college for the kids is important, but not at the expense of your retirement account.
 The kids can always get scholarships, jobs or even loans if absolutely necessary.

-That may seem like a lot of money to be saving each month, but that’s why you aren’t keeping up with the Joneses, right?
+Make your retirement savings a top priority.
+Again, set aside 10% to 15% of your income in retirement accounts.
+That may seem like a lot of money to save each month, but that’s why you aren’t keeping up with the Joneses, right?

-4. You save your money in the wrong accounts
+4. Saving money in the wrong accounts

 Another common mistake is putting retirement money in the wrong accounts.
 A typical savings account isn’t going to cut it.

 And by all means, if your employer offers a 401(k) match, put your retirement savings there first.
 You’d be a fool to pass up that free money.

-5. You finance everything
+5. Financing everything

-6. You’ve let your credit score go
+6. Letting your credit score go

-Finally, no guts, no glory can apply to your investments.
+Finally, “no guts, no glory” can apply to your investments.